Plant care

 Is silver pothos toxic to cats and dogs?

-Silver pothos is mildly toxic to pets.
-Scindapsus pictus is closely related to pothos and contains insoluble calcium oxalates.
-ASPCA-equivalent risk: oral irritation and drooling in pets.
+Silver pothos is toxic to pets.
+The ASPCA lists Scindapsus pictus (satin pothos) as toxic to cats and dogs due to insoluble calcium oxalates.
+Chewing can cause oral irritation, drooling, and vomiting.

 What USDA hardiness zone does silver pothos grow in?